shukrishahizam/purgaTheory/specification.md

     - Will encode the text of the source
     - Will encode parties' interpretation and arguments for interpretation

 ## Displaying information

-## Manipulating information
+- Toggle to highlight each party's preferred interpretations

-## Potential features
+## Design possibilities
 - Hard-coding Hohfeld's schema of jural relations
     - NB: need a way to neatly represent entitlements owed by all-to-one (loops?)

-- Toggle to highlight each party's preferred interpretations